 We will run the route in an anti-clockwise direction.

 The route starts with a short uphill on the brick paved road, then down to the beach and proceed onto Llandudno .
 We then backtrack to Sandy Bay, enjoy the views and head southwards along the shoreline to OudeSchip Peninsula.
 You can spot the shipwreck Harvest Capella (1986).
-It will not be low tide, but those that want to, may be able to get closer to the rusted shipwreck on the rocks.
+We may be able to get closer to the rusted shipwreck on the rocks.
 This will then be followed by a steep climb on gabion steps to Rocket (Mitchells) Road.
 Once on the gravel road, we run until we take the left fork at the stone cairn and head back towards our cars.

 Sandy Bay has been a criminal hot spot, so for safety reasons we are going to run this as a pack run.
 We will run in different speed groups, but we will all regroup (within Covid protocols) at the rocks at the end of LLandudno, and then again on the beach at Sandy Bay before heading onto the rocky shoreline.
 Within your speed group, you will need to be sure that if you come to a turn, that the runner behind you has seen which way you go.
 There will be plenty of opportunities for photographs so let's enjoy this as a social pack run.